eugenewebdevs/Sponsorship/README.md

 # How we appreciate
 The local Eugene tech scene is growing and we are growing with it.
 With an average of 30 to 50 atendees at any given meetup.
 You will be mentioned as a sponser at each meet up and have your logo on our site.
 If your sponsership is disount these will be given out at the meetups.
-If the sponsership is :pizza: or say :beer: then we will be sure to mention where it came from as well as any promo material you want disaplyed while we stuff our faces with your fine product.
+If the sponsership is :pizza: or say :beer:, then we will be sure to mention where it came from as well as any promo material you want disaplyed while we stuff our faces with your fine product.

 ## Current Sponsors
 * [IDX Broker](https://idxbroker.com)